Frequently Asked Questions

 [21] How do I access and submit a paper application?

-You may request one from the School Choice office at (843) 937-6582 and it will be mailed to the parent/guardian.
+You may request one from the School Choice office at (843) 937-6582, and it will be mailed to the parent/guardian.

 [22] Once a paper application is submitted, how will it be processed in the School Choice Lottery?

 All applications submitted during the designated application window will receive equal consideration regardless of the date they are submitted or the method of application.
 All paper applicants will receive a confirmation email (up to a 7-Day delay) after the paper application is submitted.
 These additional days are needed for the applicant’s information to be manually transferred into the online system by a trained CCSD employee.
 Entering all applications in the same system will ensure students have an equitable opportunity for consideration in the general lottery process.
 Once the application is entered, applicants should receive an automatic email.
-Paper applications must be turned in by the deadline of February 21, 2025, at the CCSD District School Choice Office - 75 Calhoun Street Charleston, SC 29401
+Paper applications must be turned in by the posted deadline of February 12, 2026, at the CCSD District School Choice Office - 75 Calhoun Street, Charleston, SC 29401

 After Application has been Submitted